cubed-dev/cubed/README.md

 A plan is executed by traversing the DAG and materializing arrays by writing them to Zarr storage.
 Details of how a plan is executed depends on the runtime.
 Distributed runtimes, for example, may choose to materialize arrays that don't depend on one another in parallel for efficiency.

 This processing model has advantages and disadvantages.
 One advantage is that since there is no shuffle involved, it is a straightforward model that can scale up with very high-levels of parallelism - for example in a serverless environment.
-This also makes it straightforward to make it run on multiple execution engines - the implementation here uses an adapation of Rechunker which supports local Python, Beam, Dask, and Prefect out of the box.
+This also makes it straightforward to make it run on multiple execution engines.

 The main disadvantage of this model is that every intermediate array is written to storage, which can be slow.
 However, there are opportunities to optimize the DAG before running it (such as map fusion).